-Electrical Impedance Tomography (EIT) is used in a clinical context to visualize changes in ventilation distribution.
-Therefore an array of electrodes is attached circumferely around the patients chest.
-Subsequently small alternating currents are injected into the patients body and resulting voltages on the surface of the thorax are measured.
-Mathematical reconstruction methods are employed to generate tomographic images depicting the current ventilation state of the patients lungs.
+Electrical Impedance Tomography (EIT) is a medical imaging technique which can be applied to visualize changes in ventilation distribution.
+Therefore, an array of surface electrodes is attached circumferentially around the patient's thorax.
+Subsequently, small alternating currents are injected into the patient's body and resulting voltages on the surface of the thorax are measured.
+Afterwards, mathematical reconstruction methods are employed to generate tomographic images on the basis of these measured voltages, depicting the current ventilation state of the patient's lungs.

 EIT has already shown promising results for mechanically ventilated patients in the intensive care unit.
-Current reseach at ITeM focuses on its further use in this field but as well on the application of EIT in spontaneously breathing patients, which are suffering from obstructive lung diseases, e.g. chronic obstructive pulmonary disease (COPD) or asthma.
-A multidisciplinary team, consisting of mathematicians, engineers and biologists, develops methods for image reconstruction and signal processing in order to provide relevant informations for physicians and other clinical staff.
+Current research at ITeM focuses on its further use in this field but as well on the application of EIT in spontaneously breathing patients with obstructive lung diseases, such as chronic obstructive pulmonary disease (COPD), asthma or cystic fibrosis.
+A multidisciplinary team, consisting of mathematicians, engineers and biologists, develops methods for image reconstruction and signal processing in order to provide relevant information for physicians and other clinical staff.

 The main topics are:

 Prof. Dr. rer. nat.
 Knut Möller